 A unique feature of Osiris is the capability of analyzing and interpreting diagnostics data independently and automatically.
 It provides a diagnosis in words, which is easy to understand and to follow up on.

-SNAP was designed to bring automatic predictive maintenance to monitored networks.
-The SNAP Analysis is triggered automatically when a problem is detected, and the cause of the problem is presented in a matter of seconds.
-Delphi helps with a remedy for the problem.
+SNAP was designed to bring automatic predictive maintenance to monitored PROFIBUS networks: The SNAP Analysis is triggered automatically when a variation of the MIN or MAX scope images or a diagnostic message are detected.
+In this way the cause of the problem is provided in a matter of seconds when the issue appears on a running network.